fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 * fix CSS for This-Page-TOC background and border in the bootstrap CSS.
 * add button to go up to the beginning:
 * incorporate search in the current page: https://stackoverflow.com/questions/51988459/html-searching-on-the-same-page/51988637
+* put search button inside search field

+seems like my sense of beauty is falling behind my willingness to fix all CSS issues.

 ## Notes